Student Appeals against Academic Decisions

-- An appeal will be decided upon by the Dean (or his/her delegate in such matters).
+- An appeal will be decided upon by the Dean (or their nominee in such matters).
 This person is independent of the original decision.

-- Appeals are to be lodged within 15 working days of the date on which the student was advised of the decision being appeal.
-We encourage you to submit an appeal as soon as possible and not wait the full 15 days (if you do not need it) in order to resolve the issue earlier.
-Appeals are to be submitted either in person to the Engineering faculty office in the PNR Building, or via email to (for undergraduate students) or (for postgraduate students)
+- Appeals are to be lodged within 20 working days of the date on which the student was advised of the decision being appeal.
+We encourage you to submit an appeal as soon as possible and not wait the full 20 days (if you do not need it) in order to resolve the issue earlier.

-- In exceptional circumstances, the Dean (or his/her delegate) can receive or consider an appeal received after 15 working days.
+- In exceptional circumstances, the Dean (or their nominee) can receive or consider an appeal received after 20 working days.
 In such a case, the student is required to explain why the appeal has not been lodged on time within the appeal documentation.
 Submission of independent evidence to substantiate the reasons behind late submission would strengthen any case for considering a late appeal.